nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/VEGGISH_BOAT.md

 Next, the fishing boat must have a function that the other modules can invoke in order to see today's catch.

 * This function must be named `boatInventory`.
-* The array of objects will be provided as an argument when the function is invoked _(see data below)_.
+* The array of fish objects will be the return value when the function is invoked _(see data below)_.

 Use this data.